Clarity-Digital-Twin/brain-go-brrr/TUEV_LOW_BAC_INVESTIGATION.md

 - **engine_for_finetuning_EEGPT.py:162**: Plain CrossEntropyLoss, no weights
 - **utils.py**: No WeightedRandomSampler imports or usage anywhere

-**This means:**
+**This means (facts from code):**
-1. EEGPT achieved 62.32% BAC WITHOUT class weighting or balanced sampling
+1. EEGPT achieves ~62.32% BAC using plain CrossEntropy (no class weights) and standard DistributedSampler (no class balancing).
-2. Our current approach WITH weights may be WORSE than no weights
+2. Their TUEV fine-tuning uses lr=5e-4, weight_decay=0.05, layer_decay (default 0.9), and label smoothing (default 0.1).
-3. The real issue is likely something else entirely
+3. Our current config uses lr=5e-4 and batch_size=64 (matches), but weight_decay=0.01, no layer decay, and no label smoothing; we also add class weights without a balanced sampler.

 ## Evidence (from code and logs)